History

 Excerpt from Nicholas Biddle's Personal Memoirs - 1975

-The Italian Marble Pergola in the rear gardens at "Melmar" was originally imported by Sarah Biddle's grandfather Joseph Wharton to his Philadelphia mansion, "Ontalauna" from Rome where is it said to have been used by Roman Senators!
+The Italian Marble Pergola in the rear gardens at "Melmar" was originally imported by Joanna Wharton Lippincott's father Joseph Wharton to his Philadelphia mansion, "Ontalauna" from Rome where is it said to have been used by Roman Senators!

 Excerpt from Nicholas Biddle's Personal Memoirs - 1975

-The Pergola as it is today at "Melmar"
+The Pergola as it looks today at "Melmar"